-Today is a free day Prague.
-All guests will receive a “Prague Travel Card” that allows a free entry to 60 attractions of the city, including Prague
+Today is a free day in Prague.
+You will receive a “Prague Travel Card” that allows a free entry to 60 attractions of the city, including Prague

 Castle, Jewish Museum, Synagogues, National Museum, National Gallery, Petřín Tower, Prague Zoo.
-Also included are free sightseeing bus
+Also included are a sightseeing bus tour

 Overnight Prague.
 Breakfast, dinner